 Where does this ability to read emotions come from?
 It has been suggested that it is mainly due to social power.
-Women, who have been historically lower in social power, spend more time observing and scrutinizing those in power (i.e., men, and powerful women), and become more attuned to their nonverbal cues.
-It has also been suggested that evolutionary elements have been involved, selecting females who have better ability to decode the needs of children and potential mates.
+Women, who have been historically lower in social power, spend more time observing and scrutinizing those in power (i.e., men, and powerful women) and become more attuned to their nonverbal cues.
+It has also been suggested that evolutionary elements have been involved, selecting females who have a better ability to decode the needs of children and potential mates.

 Remember that sex differences, such as skill in communicating emotions, are group-based, and that there are plenty of men who are skilled at reading others' emotions.
-Moreover, there is evidence that people can improve their nonverbal communication skill, particularly their ability to read and send emotional messages.
+Moreover, there is evidence that people can improve their nonverbal communication skills, particularly their ability to read and send emotional messages.

 Ickes, W. (2003).
 Everyday mindreading: Understanding what people think and feel.
 Amherst, NY: Prometheus.